THE RELEASE OF THE MATERIAL CREATION

 Adam and Eve

 The issue from the beginning has been life versus death.
 Residence in Heaven after we die physically is not the fullness of life for us because our body still is bound by death.

-And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
+And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living being.
 (Genesis 2:7)

 It appears that the “breath of life” mentioned here is physical life, the life that operates in association with the bloodstream of man, the life that ceases when we die physically.
 Mortal life operates as the body cells burn, providing energy for warmth, movement, and bodily functions.
 When the heart ceases to beat, bringing the bloodstream to a halt, the spirit and soul are separated from the body and the body begins to decay.

-The Lord God had warned Adam not to eat of the tree of the knowledge of good and evil, for “in the day that thou eatest thereof thou shalt surely die” (Genesis 2:17).
+The Lord God had warned Adam not to eat of the tree of the knowledge of good and evil, for “in the day you eat of it, you will surely die” (Genesis 2:17).